150+ Skills for a Resume: Examples for Any Job

 - Demonstrate adaptability by applying your skills to different scenarios.

-- Ask insightful questions towards the end of the interview.
+- Ask insightful questions toward the end of the interview.

 Remember to be confident, enthusiastic, and authentic in your responses.
 By effectively showcasing your skills, you can leave a lasting impression on the interviewer.